pfheatwole/thesis/source/demonstration.rst

 ..
 Introduce the wing

 The paraglider wing used in this example is a Niviuk Hook 3, size 23.
-With forgiving flight characteristics targeting advanced beginners (or veteran pilots that are happy to forgo some performance in exchange for robust handling), this wing is not intended for acrobatics.
-The limitations of the :ref:`aerodynamics method <foil_aerodynamics:Phillips' numerical lifting-line>` are not an issue when simulating the majority of flights produced by this wing.
+With forgiving flight characteristics targeting advanced beginners, this wing is not intended for acrobatics, so the limitations of the :ref:`aerodynamics method <foil_aerodynamics:Phillips' numerical lifting-line>` are not an issue when simulating the majority of flights produced by this wing.

 .. figure:: figures/paraglider/demonstration/Hook3_front_view.jpg
    :name: Hook3_front_view